-- Most of the particles examined contain regions of prior molten U-Zr-O, indicating that peak temperatures greater than 2800 K were reached in the core.
-Also, there are a few prior molten particles that are almost pure UO2, suggesting temperatures up to 3100 K. - o The regions of prior molten U-Zr-O usually contain at least traces of some structural materials (Al, Cr, Fe, and Ni).
+- o Most of the particles examined contain regions of prior molten U-Zr-O, indicating that peak temperatures greater than 2800 K were reached in the core.
+Also, there are a few prior molten particles that are almost pure UO_2 , suggesting temperatures up to 3100 K. - o The regions of prior molten U-Zr-O usually contain at least traces of some structural materials (Al, Cr, Fe, and Ni).
 These elements often are found at grain boundaries or in voids.
 For some particles, structural materials are a significant fraction of the particle.
-Control rod materials (Ag, In, and Cd) are not as prevalent as structural materials. - o Ag, a control rod material, apparently had less of a tendency to mix or interact with fuel rod materials (Zr and U) than did structural materials.
-Significant depletion of Ag (\sim 90%) from the samples was observed. - The data suggest the presence of multiple temperature excursions during the accident. - Evidence was found of the flow of molten metallic U and Zr inside ballooned cladding. - o Significant Zr depletion (\leq 50%) has occurred from the majority of the samples analyzed, indicating significant relocation of Zr from the debris bed.
+Control rod materials (Ag, In, and Cd) are not as prevalent as structural materials. - Ag, a control rod material, apparently had less of a tendency to mix or interact with fuel rod materials (Zr and U) than did structural materials.
+Significant depletion of Ag (~90%) from the samples was observed. - o The data suggest the occurrence of prolonged candling sequences or multiple temperature excursions during the accident. - Evidence was found of the flow of molten metallic U and Zr inside ballooned cladding. - o Significant Zr depletion (\leq 50%) has occurred from the majority of the samples analyzed, indicating significant relocation of Zr from the debris bed.

-- Evidence of significant relocation/mixing of core materials is inferred from the distribution of Gd and the U enrichments. - Al and Te appear to have concentrated at the surface of the debris bed. - The radionuclides are retained in the samples in the approximate order of their volatilities. - Evidence of a correlation between Ni content and 125Sb and 106Ru concentrations was observed, suggesting a possible retention mechanism.
+- Evidence of significant relocation/mixing of core materials is inferred from the distribution of Gd and the U enrichments. - A1 and Te appear to have concentrated at the surface of the debris bed. - o The radionuclides are retained in the samples in the approximate order of their volatilities. - Some evidence was found which indicates a correlation between Ni content and 125Sb and 106Ru concentrations.